 “I knew there were techniques that were suited to the problems that I wanted to solve, so I chose to seek out a place where I could learn those techniques.”

 Arri Landsman-Roos is a 2013 graduate of the Institute for Advanced Analytics.
-Currently, he is the Director of Analytics at the Jacksonville Jaguars.
+Currently, he is the Vice President of Decision Science at the Jacksonville Jaguars.

 Alec: To start us off, can you talk a little bit more about your background before the program?
 I know you went to UNC Chapel Hill and studied Economics and Math while you were there.